by Philip Nye

 Firstly, it’s the opposite of engagement or full power as a disengaged horse has relaxed and yielded all its power.
 It has released its power to the hindquarters mainly but also softened and released its shoulders, head, and neck.
 The horse overall is relaxed, submissive, and yielding.

 So how do we achieve this?

 Disengagement is asked for primarily with the inside leg in conjunction with an indirect rein.
-An indirect rein therefore becomes a relax, settle down, life out, control rein for downward transitions compared with a direct rein which is a life up, go somewhere communication rein for upward transitions.
+An indirect rein, therefore, becomes a relax, settle down, life out, control rein for downward transitions compared with a direct rein which is life up, go somewhere communication rein for upward transitions.

 Why do we need to disengage our horse?

-A horse who has been taught to disengage has been taught to relax, sumbit and yield from nose to tail.
-This gives us a tool to settle and control frightened and/or disrespectful horses and gives us greater communication with the horse as we can influence the nose, neck, shoulder and hindquarters more effectively.
+A horse who has been taught to disengage has been taught to relax, submit and yield from nose to tail.
+This gives us a tool to settle and control frightened and/or disrespectful horses and gives us greater communication with the horse as we can influence the nose, neck, shoulder, and hindquarters more effectively.

-Disengagement gets the horse in a great frame of mind to learn everything else e.g; forwards, backwards, sideways, one rein and loose rein riding and direct rein.
+Disengagement gets the horse in a great frame of mind to learn everything else e.g; forwards, backward, sideways, one rein, and loose rein riding and direct rein.

 So how do we disengage our horse?